Eliott133/banner-craft/README.md

 - Create custom banners with ease
 - Responsive design for all devices
-- Easy integration with your existing projects
+- Easy integration with your existing projects [In progress]

 ## Installation